sannnir/Trainingproject/README.md

 Empty line makes a paragraph division.

-If you want to write code, just jus tab or 4 empty spaces:
+If you want to write code, just add a tab or 4 empty spaces:

         print("write md like this")

+(If coding isn't working try adding 2 tabs)